 - A top inch or so of loose dirt.

 - Cover crop roots left in place to provide organic matter for microorganisms and water retention.

 - Been fertilized with high nitrogen chicken manure.

 You could save a lot of work by:

-2. Planting cover crop and letting it grow.
+Step Two: Plant cover crop after chicken tilling and letting it grow.

 How Many Chickens?

-Another thought is that chicken tillers aren’t just limited to cover crop.
-They can do the same with any organic matter, for example, compost, horse manure or grass clippings.
+Another thought is that chicken tillers can do more than just live vegetation.
+They can do any organic matter, for example, compost, horse manure or grass clippings.

 Related articles you might enjoy: